ameerkat/rb-martian-robots/README.md

 to process.

 ### Deployment
-Updating the lambda is easy, you can run this lamdba yourself by copying the entire main as the lambda function code.
+You can run this lamdba yourself by copying the entire main as the lambda function code with lambda_handler (the default name anyway) as the entry point.
 There are no external dependencies so packaging is not necessary.

+# Solution Discussion
+The approach taken was to let the world contain the logic to run the simulation, represented by the class World.
+The robots (class RobotState) act as a container for coordinates and direction.
+The world owns the interface to run the simulation, and tracks where robots fall off the grid.
+The World class is then wrapped to expose it to different interfaces such as a CLI and a small lambda based web interface.

 # Design Decisions
 ## Repository